Learn Acrylic Painting

 Lesson Six: You've come a long way!
 You've learned quite a bit about acrylic painting!
 You're last project will be an abstract painting, using the techniques and skills you've learned apart from content.

-Click here to start Beginning Acrylic Painting Lessons
+Click here to start the FREE Beginning Acrylic Painting Lessons

 by Lois DeWitt